Bhobishyoter Bhoot

-Bhobishyoter Bhoot (ভবিষ্যতের ভূত) is a 2019 Indian Bengali-language satirical comedy film directed by Anik Dutta.
+Bhobishyoter Bhoot is a 2019 Indian Bengali-language satirical comedy film directed by Anik Dutta.
 The film was released on 15 February 2019.
 Despite its similar topics, Dutta states that it is not a sequel to his film, Bhooter Bhabishyat (2012).
 All single and multiple screen theaters were stopped from showing the film immediately after release citing "orders from upper management".
 Various leading newspapers quoted unnamed sources, as well as Dutta, saying that the West Bengal police had issued these instructions to the theatres.

 Plot

-Calcuttan Ghosts were rendered homeless as all the old haunted buildings were converted into multistoried buildings and malls.
-Various types of ghosts like politician, extortionist, cabaret dancer, Jatra actor are there.
-They constantly face certain social and political issues confronting the present times and also marginalized by their shrinking habitat in the real world, they conjecture whether they should find a place in the virtual world or cyberspace for their survival.
+Calcuttan ghosts were rendered homeless as many old haunted buildings were converted into multi-storey buildings and shopping malls.
+Various types of ghosts, such as politicians, extortionists, cabaret dancers, and Jatra actors, inhabit this world.
+Constantly confronted by the social and political issues of the present day, and further marginalised by their shrinking habitat in the real world, they speculate whether they should seek refuge in the virtual world or cyberspace for their survival.
 Some of them take shelter in a disused refugee camp.
-They plan to make themselves fit for the new world and fight against injustices.
-And finally find a very novel solution to their existential crisis.
+They plan to adapt themselves to the new world and fight against injustice, eventually finding a highly novel solution to their existential crisis.